Green sea turtle: Unique characteristics and features

+Green sea turtles can reach up to 40 miles per hour when swimming, making them the fastest sea turtle.
 The green sea turtles exhibit sex differences by their development and appearance.
 As adult turtles, males are easily distinguishable from the females by having a longer tail (visibly extending past the shell) and longer claws on the front flippers.
 The hatching time and sex of the turtles are determined by the incubation temperature of the nest.
 Hatchings occur more quickly in nests that are warmer than nests that are in cooler conditions.
 Warm nesting sites above 30 degrees Celsius favor the development of females, whereas nesting sites below 30 degrees Celsius produce males.
 The position of the egg in the nest also affects sex-determination.
 Eggs in the center tend to hatch as females due to the warmer conditions within the nest.

 Green sea turtles play an essential role in the ecosystem in which they live.
 In the seagrass beds, the turtles feed on the seagrass by trimming only the top and leaving the roots of the plant.
 Through their feeding technique, the turtles help to improve the health and growth of the seagrass beds.
 The healthy seagrass beds that the turtles provide give habitat and feeding grounds for many species of fish and crustaceans.
 On the nesting beaches, the green sea turtles provide key nutrients for the ecosystem through their hatched egg shells.
 In their coral reef habitat, the green sea turtles have a symbiotic interaction with reef fish, including the yellow tang.
 The yellow tang fish swims along with the turtle and feeds on the algae, barnacles, and parasites on its shell and flippers.
 This species interaction provides food for the yellow tang and provides a necessary cleaning and smoothing of the turtle's shell.
 This cleaning helps the turtles swim by reducing the amount of drag and improves their health.